Warranty Versus Insurance for Phones, Tablets and More

 What is a Seller Warranty?

 A seller warranty is a guarantee that a device is in the condition advertised by the seller.
 These warranties typically last 30-days and are offered for used or refurbished devices.
 For example, used devices purchased on eBay, Swappa or Amazon should come with a seller warranty.
-If you are planning to purchase a used or refurbished device, it must come with at least a 30-day seller warranty in order to protect it with Upsie.
+If you are planning to purchase a used or refurbished device, it must be in good working condition in order to protect it with Upsie.

 Why Does Upsie Offer Warranties and Not Insurance?